Rolled ankles, broken toes, bad blisters, sprains, stubbed toes ...

 Take the first step toward recovery

-Logansport Memorial Hospital’s close-to-home, full-service podiatrist Dr. E. Alex Lebrija can help.
+Logansport Memorial Hospital’s close-to-home, full-service podiatrist Dr. Scott Marsh can help.

 Make a podiatry appointment with our experienced foot care specialist to determine what is happening with your foot or ankle and get a customized pain management treatment plan.

-Dr. Lebrija recently moved his office, which is now conveniently located in the Medical Office Building West, Suite 140, at 1201 Michigan Avenue in Logansport.
+Dr. Marsh is located in the Medical Office Building West, Suite 140, at 1201 Michigan Avenue in Logansport.